Jamie Hand: Watford

 Born in Uxbridge, London, Hand started his career at Watford.
 He made his first-team debut for the "Hornets" on 5 January 2002, coming on as an 89th-minute substitute for Paolo Vernazza in a 4–2 defeat to Arsenal at Vicarage Road.
 He got his first start in the First Division on 31 January, in a 1–1 draw at Preston North End.
 He played a total of 11 games in the second half of the 2001–02 season, though was sometimes played out of position by manager Gianluca Vialli.

 Despite an over-abundance of central midfielders for manager Ray Lewington to choose from at the club, Hand featured 25 times throughout the 2002–03 season, picking up nine bookings as well as the club's Young Player of the Year award.
 He again made 25 appearances throughout the 2003–04 campaign, though injuries helped to ensure that he slipped down the first-team pecking order behind players such as Gavin Mahon, and he disappeared from matchday squads entirely under new boss Aidy Boothroyd.
 He later commented that: "Lewington always wanted more experience in his midfield.
-He would play me for two or three games and then leave me out because I was young but I think it did me more harm than good."
+He would play me for two or three games and then leave me out because I was young, but I think it did me more harm than good."

-On 26 August 2004, he joined League Two club Oxford United on an initial one-month loan to help provide "U's" manager Graham Rix with cover for a number of injuries.
-He scored his first goal in the English Football League on 18 September, though this was the consolation goal from a heavy 6–1 defeat at Yeovil Town.
-His loan spell at the Kassam Stadium was ended after two months, during which time he had scored two goals from 11 appearances.
+On 26 August 2004, he joined League Two club Oxford United on an initial one-month loan to help provide "U's" manager Graham Rix with cover for several injuries.
+He scored his first goal in the English Football League on 18 September.
+However, this was the consolation goal from a heavy 6–1 defeat at Yeovil Town.
+His loan spell at the Kassam Stadium was ended after two months.
+During that time, he had scored two goals from 11 appearances.
 On 5 January 2005, he joined Scottish Premier League side Livingston on loan until the end of the 2004–05 season.
 He played nine games for Richard Gough's "Lions" in the second half of the season.

 On 23 September 2005, Hand joined Peterborough United on a one-month loan; "Posh" manager Mark Wright said that "he is a good acquisition - they have done us a great favour by letting him come here."
 He made ten appearances at the London Road Stadium, scoring one goal.